22-Year-Old Right Wing – St. Louis Blues

 Ty Rattie Contract Information:

-Agreed to a contract with St. Louis in June 2012.
+Signed a contract with the Blues in June 2012.

 To instantly reveal our fantasy analysis of every player – including Ty Rattie – simply subscribe now.